FAQs Regarding SUSE's Support Offerings and Policies

-SUSE offers three subscription levels with tiered levels of response and access, as well as add-on programs such as Premium Service, which offers higher levels of service and expedited response times.
+SUSE offers two subscription levels with tiered levels of response and access, as well as add-on programs such as Premium Support, which offers higher levels of service and expedited response times.
 SUSE also has programs to extend the amount of time (lifecycle) you receive support on a product, and programs to support other platforms, such as Red Hat.
 Learn more on our Support Offerings page.

-Does SUSE offer any immediate, direct phone access to support representatives after opening (not raising) a service request?
+Does SUSE offer any immediate, direct phone access to support representatives when opening an incident?

 Immediate direct phone access is an option for Severity 1 issues.
-Read more in the SUSE Technical Support Handbook to section “Open a Service Request”, specifically the sub-section “Severity 1: Open a Service Request by telephone.
+Read more in the SUSE Technical Support Handbook to section “Open a Service Request”, specifically the sub-section “Severity 1: Open an incident by telephone.

 What is SUSE CHAT?